Educational Studies (EDS) - Courses

 Student Teaching Seminar

 This seminar course provides an opportunity to discuss and further develop teacher candidates' critical thinking regarding issues of the field and practice of educating school-age individuals.
-As a result of this course teacher candidates will discuss current issues experienced within their student teaching experiences as well as issues around the areas of professionalism, conflict resolution, and classroom management.
-Prerequisite:to be taken concurrently with EDS 490, EDS 491, EDS 493, EDS 494, EDS 495, EDS 496, and/or EDS 497; admission to teacher education; passing content competency benchmarks; passing scores in Wisconsin Foundations of Reading Test and/or ACTFL oral & written proficiency rating of "Intermediate-High" for modern language certification candidates.
+As a result of this course teacher candidates discuss current issues experienced within their student teaching experiences as well as issues around the areas of professionalism, conflict resolution, and classroom management.
+Prerequisite: to be taken concurrently with EDS 490, EDS 491, EDS 495, EDS 496, and/or EDS 497; admission to teacher education; pass content competency benchmarks; meet reading competency requirements as appropriate for the program; ACTFL oral & written proficiency rating of "Intermediate-High" for world language certification candidates.
 Consent of department.
 Pass/Fail grading.
 Offered Fall, Spring.

 EDS 495 Cr.1-11